Introduction to Azure Data Science Virtual Machine for Linux and Windows

 |* Local Hadoop (HDFS, YARN)||N||Y|

-- For a walkthrough that shows you how to perform several common data science tasks with the Linux VM, see Data science on the Linux Data Science Virtual Machine.
+- For a walkthrough that shows you how to perform several common data science tasks with the Linux VM, both CentOS and Ubuntu, see Data science on the Linux Data Science Virtual Machine.